acmdas/das_fieldstones/morefieldstones2020.md

 “The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards.”—Gene Spafford

+Similar to the expectation that, whatever you’ve done to secure your outward-facing network, the bad buys have penetrated it and secure individual machines and data appropriately.
+IOW, you’re never paranoid enough in today’s world.

 ## Wasted
 Sunday, 18 October 2020